nginxinc/nginx-basics-workshops/Plus/labs/readme.md

 <br/>

-This Workshop will introduce NGINX Webserver and Reverse Proxy with hands-on practice through self-paced lab exercises.
+This Workshop will introduce NGINX Plus Webserver and Reverse Proxy with hands-on practice through self-paced lab exercises.

 You will learn about `NGINX Plus`, the Commerical version of NGINX, with no prior experience required.
 The lab exercises provided will teach you by example how to install, configure, test, operate, troubleshoot, and fix NGINX; using common commands, tools, and applications.
 There are dozens of use cases for NGINX, this Basics Workshop will focus on the most common ones for new users and deployments.
-This Workshop content is designed to run in almost any environment that can host Docker and Linux containers, for broad appeal and consumption by users.
+This Workshop content is designed to run in almost any environment that can host Docker and Linux containers, for broad appeal and consumption by many users.

 <br/>